Ardi: Description

-Ardi weighed about 50 kg, and could be up to 120 cm tall.
+Ardi weighed around 50 kg, and around 1.2 m tall.
 Although she is a biped, Ardi had both opposable big toes and thumbs in order to climb trees.
 It is speculated that her bipedality impeded movement, but enabled her to bear more offspring.

-Although it is not yet clear how Ardi's species is related to Homo sapiens, the discovery is of great significance and added much to the debate on Ardipithecus and its place in human evolution.
+Although it is not yet clear how Ardi's species is related to Humans, the discovery is of great significance and added much to the debate on Ardipithecus and its place in human evolution.
 With regards to Ardi's body composition, archaeologists note that she is unique in that she possesses traits that are characteristic of both extinct primates and early hominids.
 It is still a point of debate whether Ardi was capable of bipedal movement.
 Ardi's divergent big toes are not characteristic of a biped.
 However, the found remains of her legs, feet, pelvis, and hands suggested that she walked upright when on the ground but was a quadruped when moving around trees.
 Her big toe, for example, spreads out quite a bit from her foot to better grasp tree limbs.
 Unlike chimpanzees, however, her foot contains a unique small bone inside a tendon which kept the big toe stronger.
 When seen along with Ardi's other bone structures, this unique bone would have helped her walk bipedally, though less efficiently than Lucy.
 Her wrist bones also provided her with flexibility but the palm bones were short.
 This suggests that Ardi did not walk on her knuckles and only used her palms to move along tree branches.

 Some of Ardi's teeth are still connected to her jawbone and show enamel wear suggesting a diet consisting of fruit and nuts.
 The canine teeth of A. ramidus are smaller, and equal in size between males and females.
 This suggests reduced male-to-male conflict, pair-bonding, and increased parental investment.
 "Thus fundamental reproductive and social behavioral changes probably occurred in hominids long before they had enlarged brains and began to use stone tools."